Hilbert Curve Projection Distance for Distribution Comparison: Variants of the Hilbert Curve Projection Distance

-In practice, the expectation in Equation~\eqref{SHCP} can be approximated using a Monte Carlo scheme: We first randomly and uniformly draw several matrices from the set of orthogonal matrices $\mathbb{S}_{d,q}$.
+where $\sigma$ is the uniform distribution on ${\mathbb{S}_{d, q}}$. \end{definition} Next, we demonstrate that IPRHCP distance is a valid distance metric and reveal the relations between IPRHCP distance and other metrics, including the $p$-order SW distance~\cite{bonneel2015sliced} and the $p$-order $q$-dimensional integral projection robust Wasserstein distance~\cite{lin2021projection}, denoted as $\text{IPRW}_{p,q}$. \begin{theorem} $\text{IPRHCP}_{p,q}$ is a well-defined metric in $\mathscr{P}_\infty(\RR^d)$, and we have $\text{IPRW}_{p,q}\left(\mu, \nu\right) \leq \text{IPRHCP}_{p,q}\left(\mu, \nu\right)$, $\forall \mu,\nu \in \mathscr{P}_\infty(\RR^d)$. \end{theorem} In practice, the expectation in~\eqref{eqa:IPRHCP} can be approximated using a Monte Carlo scheme: We first randomly and uniformly draw several matrices from the set of orthogonal matrices $\mathbb{S}_{d,q}$.
 We then project the distributions to subspace $\E$ and compute the HCP distance between the projected samples.
-Finally, we replace the expectation on the right hand side of Equation~\eqref{SHCP} with a finite-sample average.
+Finally, we replace the expectation on the right hand side of~\eqref{eqa:IPRHCP} with a finite-sample average.